Geoelycom/M-portfolio/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-## Project Name
-My portfolio project Portfolio .
+## My portfolio project Portfolio .

 This project is been done to test my knowledge on Flexbox and semantic tags used in HTML by Building the header Section of a Mobile version portfio website where aligning of elements and the use of figma to replicant designs with code was very vital